writethedocs/www/docs/topics.rst

 Related roles
 ~~~~~~~~~~~~~

+- |:movie_camera:| `Is Tech Writer a Tester, and Vice Versa, Is Tester a Tech Writer? </videos/portland/2021/is-tech-writer-a-tester-and-vice-versa-is-tester-a-tech-writer-ines-stefanovic/>`__
 - |:newspaper:| `A tale of two careers </blog/newsletter-august-2020/#a-tale-of-two-careers>`__
 - |:movie_camera:| `What Writing Dictionaries Taught Me About Writing Documentation (And What I Had to Unlearn) </videos/portland/2018/what-writing-dictionaries-taught-me-about-writing-documentation-and-what-i-had-to-unlearn-erin-mckean/>`__
 - |:newspaper:| `Exploring other careers </blog/newsletter-february-2017/#exploring-your-technical-writing-career-options>`__